-This is a very tricky question too.
+It is a tricky question too.
 You don’t want to look like you’re not suitable for the job, nor you’re too arrogant.
 So, your answer has to be just right.

 Show that you’re just right for the job, and even if you’re a bit overqualified, it is for the benefit of the company and that you’ve your reasons to apply for this specific job.
-He will probably ask you for these reasons afterward, so be prepared.
+The interviewer will probably ask you for these reasons afterward, so be prepared.

 18- What are your career goals?

-First of all, you’ve to prepare your career goals before going to the interview; short-term goals and long-term ones.
+First of all, you’ve to prepare your career goals before going to the interview; this includes the short-term, long-term ones.

 Experts considered the best formula to answer this specific question; by listing your short-term goals first then gradually moving on to long-term ones.
 Explain the actions you’d take to reach these goals, and how you plan to do them, and the reason behind each goal.